Questions About Autism

 It’s hard for you or for us to know if we’ll be a good fit until we meet.
-The best way to find out of our program is right for your child is to come in for an open house and discuss your needs with one of our program experts.
-Open houses are totally free – both in terms of cost and obligation – and held at minimum weekly.
+The best way to find out of our program is right for your child is to come in for a private tour and discuss your needs with one of our program experts.
+Private tours are totally free, both in terms of cost and obligation.

 What ages does your program serve?

-We specialize in seeing clients 6 and under, though we do work with clients older than that.
-We do not take new clients older than age 13.
+We specialize in early intervention clients 5 and under, though we do work with clients older than that.
+We do not take new clients older than age 12.

 My child is not formally diagnosed with autism, can you help?

 YES!
 We are far more concerned with a child’s needs than his or her label.
 We may, however, need to discuss funding in a more detailed manner with you, as many insurance companies only cover our service for specific formal diagnoses.